knorman123/pandas-challenge/README.md

 # pandas-challenge

 This script goes through district-wide standardized test results and creates various summaries for analysis.
-The test results used are for Math and Reading.
+The test results used were for Math and Reading.

 ## Types of Summaries included
 - District Summary